FlowForwarding/warp/docs/en/warp_overview.md

 The tree last traits are parametrized over type of messages they deal with.
 Driver developers define it and it must be a subclass of ```OFMessage```.

 ### Dynamic drivers and dynamic API
-One of the main goals of warp is to provide a way of definition of user-defined versions of OpenFlow protocolos which can be reloaded without restart of the entire controller and to develop end-user API to operate with such protocols.
+One of the main goals of warp is to provide a way of definition of user-defined versions of OpenFlow protocols which can be reloaded without restart of the entire controller and to develop end-user API to operate with such protocols.

 Package [org.flowforwarding.warp.driver_api.dynamic] [PackageDynamic] provides a set of classes to achieve the above goal.